List of characters in the Mahabharata: Ayu

 Ayu or Ayus was an ancestor of Shantanu.
-He was a son Pururavas and his apsara wife, Urvashi.
-He married Prabha, an asura princess (daughter of Swarbhanu).
+He was a son of Pururavas and his apsara wife, Urvashi.
+He married Prabha, an asura princess (daughter of Svarbhanu).
 He was succeeded by his son Nahusha.

 Ayoda Dhaumya

-Ayoda Dhaumya/ Dhaumya was a sage of Avanti.
-He had three disciples namely Aruni of Panchal, Upamanyu and Veda.
-He even accompanied the Pandavas into the forest of Kurujangala during their exile.
-He sang songs of Sama Veda referring to Yama.
+Ayoda Dhaumya/Dhaumya was a sage of Avanti.
+He had three disciples namely Uddālaka Āruṇi of Panchala, Upamanyu and Veda.
+He even accompanied the Pandavas into the forest of Kurujanghala during their exile.
+He sang the songs of the Samaveda referring to Yama.

 B

 Balandhara

-Balandhara, sometimes also written as Valandhara, was the princess of the Kashi Kingdom, daughter of King Devesha and wife of Bhima.
+Balandhara, sometimes also written as Valandhara, was the princess of Kāśī, daughter of King Devesha and wife of Bhima.
 They both had a son Sarvaga, who became the King of Kashi after the Kurukshetra War.
 Sarvaga's granddaughter Vapusthama married Janamejaya, the great-grandson of Arjuna, and bore him two sons – Shatanika and Sahashranika.

 Banasena

 He was a son of Karna.
-He was an excellent Mace-wielder.
+He was an excellent mace wielder.
 On the 16th day of the war, Banasena was fighting with Bhima and later killed.